Enrollments by Major

-* The bachelor of science in computer science degree is part of the College of Arts & Sciences.
-Enrollments under the bachelor of science in computer science degree are for students entering the fifth semester.
+* The BS Computer Science degree is part of the college of Arts&Sciences.
+Enrollments under BS Computer Science degree are for students entering the 5th semester.

 Four- and Six-year Graduation Rates by Engineering Major

-** The bachelor of science in computer science degree is part of the College of Arts and Sciences.
-Graduation rate is for students entering in the fifth semester.
+*** The BS Computer Science degree is part of the College of Arts and Sciences.
+The graduation rate is for students entering the 5th semester.